 We don’t like to brag, but we’re great at fixing even the most damaged teeth.
-Dr. Joy Todd and our team enjoy helping people get their smiles back even if they thought they were long gone.
+Dr. Joy Todd and Dr. Brooke Buller enjoy helping people get their smiles back even if they thought they were long gone.
 Whether your teeth have been blemished by an accident or decay, we can repair them no problem.
 You can learn more about all of our restorative treatments below, and be sure to contact our office today so we can start rebuilding your smile.

 When it comes to repairing teeth, crowns and bridges are some of the most reliable and effective treatments we have.
 A dental crown can be used to restore a single broken/weakened tooth, while a dental bridge can replace a row of missing teeth.
 In either case, the result is always a beautiful, functional smile.
-We take pride in all of the restorations we place, so you won’t leave the office until both you and Dr. Todd are satisfied.
+We take pride in all of the restorations we place, so you won’t leave the office until we are both satisfied.

 A dental crown is a tooth-shaped restoration that simply slips over the top of your natural tooth.
 This is why it is often referred to as a “cap,” and it’s ideal for restoring both the function and appearance of a damaged tooth.
 The process to get one usually takes 2 simple visits.
 At the first one, your tooth will be shaped so the crown can fit securely on top of it.
 Then, an impression of your teeth will be sent to a lab so they can design and fabricate your crown.
 After a week, you’ll return to the office to have your new crown placed.
 While it’s being made, we’ll fit you with a temporary one so you’ll never be without your tooth.

 For a bridge, crowns will be fitted onto the teeth surrounding a gap in your smile.
 These will then be bonded to prosthetic teeth that will literally “bridge” the space between them.
 The process to get one is very similar to that of a crown, and it takes about the same amount of time.
-They can be made to be fixed or removable, and Dr. Todd will discuss all of your options when you see her.
+They can be made to be fixed or removable, and we will discuss all of your options when you see us.

 With the proper care and maintenance (brushing, flossing, and regular checkups), these restorations can easily last for 10 years or more.
 However, if you’re looking for an even more permanent solution, we can also offer you these treatments in conjunction with dental implants.